 The sisters immediately began exploring their surroundings and looking for vulnerabilities in the fencing.
 Amaris was a digger and Indigo was a climber.
 The both started to work looking for a way out.
 Indigo managed to climb the fence and wedge herself in the safety area between her enclosure and the next enclosure.
 Amaris was able to dig nearly into the next enclosure.
 Staff watched the ingenious escape artists and calmly and quickly went about reinforcing fencing and making the enclosure escape proof for the sisters.

-Since their early escape attempts, Indigo and Amaris have relaxed, and they are beginning to enjoy a life where they have regular food, interesting wolf neighbors, and lots of space to run and roam.
+Since their early escape attempts, Indigo and Amaris have relaxed, and they are enjoying a life where they have regular food, interesting wolf neighbors, and lots of space to run and roam.
 The sisters enjoy watching the staff and volunteers do chores and they always know when it is feeding time.
 They are finally safe and in their forever home.